 Dispensary: This is a retail storefront where anyone 21 and over can purchase marijuana.
 Typically, dispensaries must follow strict state-mandated protocols for product tracking, security, record-keeping, and hiring.
 (Each state’s rules are different.)

 Marijuana cultivation: These businesses, also called grow operations, grow cannabis plants indoors or outdoors.
 Marijuana is then either sold through a dispensary or sold to a business that will create products with it, such as edibles or oils.
 Some cultivators are “vertically integrated,” meaning they grow, process, and sell cannabis to the public.
 Like dispensaries, grow operations also are required to keep thorough documentation, including water sources, smell abatement procedures, and so forth.

 Product manufacturing: Cannabis manufacturers produce items like edibles, capsules, and oils, as well as everything from cannabis-infused soda to lotion.
 Manufacturers can distribute these products directly online and/or wholesale them to dispensaries and other distributors.

-Delivery service: As of early 2018, the only states where marijuana delivery is legal are California, Oregon, and Nevada, although Colorado could be joining their ranks.
+Delivery service: As of early 2021, the states where marijuana delivery is legal are Arizona, Arkansas, California, Colorado, Maine, Maryland, Massachusetts, Michigan, Nevada, New Mexico, New York, Oregon, Rhode Island and Vermont. .
 In those states, cannabis delivery services process online orders from consumers who are of age, then provide convenient at-home delivery once or on a recurring basis.